Mayan Sites in Belize: Caracol

 Is Caracol Worth Visiting?

-At 143 feet high, it is the tallest manmade structure in Belize.
-The ancient Maya created not only a spectacular structure, but also incorporated excellent acoustics.
-Priests and rulers could use their normal speaking voices and be heard clearly by the masses assembled in the plaza below.
+At 143 feet high, it is the tallest structure built in Belize.
+The ancient Maya created not only a spectacular complex but also incorporated excellent acoustics.
+The voices of Priests and rulers were clearly amplified to the masses assembled in the plaza below.